Arch Linux is for Rust Lovers

 • fd - find with arguments that actually make sense

-• fish - the presence of any would have made an excellent software engineer.
+• fish - the presence of any other bird.

 • helix - a modal text editor we’d all be using if we weren’t already addicted to VIM keys.